 Module 3 is assessed on the basis of a set of three school-based exercises carried out by the candidate during the course of study, monitored and assessed by the tutor and moderated by the markers' panel.
 All marks are to be submitted to MATSEC not later than the date stipulated by the MATSEC support unit.

-Note on Private candidates: Private candidates are to submit all exercises for assessment to the MATSEC Support Unit by the date stipulated by the unit.
-Candidates may be called for an interview about their work.
+Note on Private candidates: Private candidates are to submit all exercises for assessment to the may be called for an interview about their work.